excerpts from Daniel Dor, Chris Knight, and Jerome Lewis, The Social Origins of Language (Oxford, 2014)

 the new paradigm highlights the ‘dual ontology’ of language—the fact

-that it exists both in socity and in the mind.
+that it exists both in society and in the mind.
 Language

 consitutes a ‘biocultural niche’, embedded within the entire human